cloudforet-io/api-doc/content/en/secret/v1/TrustedSecret.md

 ### delete

-Deletes a specific Secret.
-You must specify the `secret_id` of the Secret to delete.
+Deletes a specific trusted secret.
+If a trusted secret is attached to a Secret, it cannot be deleted.